dev-academy-programme/concepts/testing/writing-tests.md

 The *act* part actually performs an action using the function you are testing.
 This part will always be in the test.

 Lastly, the *assert* part verifies the result (or behaviour) of the *act* matches what you expected.
-This uses a function that *asserts* an expections.
+This uses a function that *asserts* an expection.
 This part will also always be in the test.

 Let's see an example: